 Next, there’s the question of how to get new visitors - people who’ve never landed on your blog before.

 A simple (and free) way to promote your blog is by sharing your articles on social media.
 Whether you’re promoting your blog on Facebook, Twitter or Instagram, give it a profile of its own, using your blog logo as the profile picture.
 Then, publish and share every blog post on your pages.
-Use a compelling image and title, as well as an intriguing caption, to capture your audience’s interest and get them to click.
+Give microblogging a try to capture your audience’s interest and get them to click.

 In addition to sharing these articles on your own, you can encourage others to do the same.
 Make your posts shareable by adding social media share buttons somewhere on the page.
 At the end of your post, leave a small note asking readers to share your content.